m47812/HDL_Converter/Documentation/2_User_Guide/CORE_APP_USER_GUIDE.md

  ![Main Menu with HDL](/Documentation/1_Images/Core/HDLInput.PNG)

  ### HDL Output Selection
- 1) Once you have entered a Verilog module you will see the part of the image bellow marked with "1".
+ 1) Once you have entered a Verilog/VHDL module you will see the part of the image bellow marked with "1".
  2) Here again you have the following options:
  - `d` --> Will output code declaring all Wires in your module (excluding parameters)
  - `i` --> Will output the instantiation code for the module header you have entered before